ricardomm7/leaflink/docs/sprintB/us007/02.analysis/Readme.md

 ### 2.2.
 Other Remarks

 - All dates used are the format used is the European one (day/month/year).
-- The measurement used in the check-up is the kilometer.
+- The measurement used in the checkup is the kilometer.